 All riders are required to conduct themselves in a civil manner and abide by all applicable vehicle codes, laws, and regulations.
 All riders are required to respect local customs with regards to decorum.

-The rider will receive a brevet card and cue sheet from the route owner.
-This may arrive before the ride by surface mail, or by email if the rider agrees to this, or it may be handed to the rider at the start of the ride.
-Every rider must stop at each checkpoint to have his or her card verified.
-Route owners may also include unannounced checkpoints along the route.
-If a rider leaves the route, he or she must return to the route at the same point prior to continuing, i. e. no shortcuts or detours from the route, unless specified by the route owner.
+The route owner will provide a cue sheet and - unless waived by both parties because of EPP - a brevet card.
+These materials may arrive before the ride by surface mail, or by email if the rider agrees to this, or may be handed to the rider at the start of the ride.
+Route owners may also include unannounced (secret) checkpoints along the route.
+If a rider leaves the route, he or she must return to the route at the same point prior to continuing, i. e. no shortcuts or detours from the route are permitted, unless specified by the route owner.
 The only exception to the "no detours" rule is provided when a road is closed.
 In such a situation the rider should first attempt to contact the route owner to obtain permission to take a detour.
 If the rider detours without permission due to a road closure, the rider shall report the route deviation to the route owner at the rider's first opportunity.
 If a detour is taken, the rider and route owner are responsible for ensuring that the rider has completed the required event distance.

 Organizers may have checkpoints at establishments with no member of the organizing staff present.
-At these checkpoints riders must get their brevet card verified at a local establishment that the organizer specifies as a checkpoint, such as a grocery store or gas station.
+At these checkpoints, if EPP is not being used, riders must get their brevet card verified at a local establishment that the organizer specifies as a checkpoint, such as a grocery store or gas station, or any establishment in the checkpoint locale, if the route owner has specified that as an option ("open control").
 Checkpoint verification information to be noted on the brevet card includes the time and the date of passage (for Permanent rides that extend beyond 24 hours).

-For checkpoints where no means of getting verification is available (arrival in the middle of the night for example), the rider may either (1) mail in a postcard with the checkpoint information (time, date, full name of the rider) to the organizer; or (2) write into the brevet card identifying information from a predetermined landmark or sign at the checkpoint also noting the time and the date of passage.
+For checkpoints where electronic verification is not being used, and no other means of getting verification is available (arrival in the middle of the night for example), the rider may either (1) mail in a postcard with the checkpoint information (time, date, full name of the rider) to the organizer; or (2) write into the brevet card identifying information from a predetermined landmark or sign at the checkpoint also noting the time and the date of passage.
 When the rider mails a postcard, the rider should mark his brevet card in the space provided for the checkpoint: PC, with the time and date the postcard was sent.
 The organizer has the discretion to determine which option is to be allowed for a given checkpoint.

-Missing checkpoint verification, missing checkpoint times (for controls that are timed), or loss of the brevet card (regardless of how far into the ride a rider is) are grounds for disqualification.
-Each rider is responsible for seeing that his or her brevet card is properly completed at each checkpoint.
+Missing checkpoint verification, missing checkpoint times (for controls that are timed), incomplete or corrupted EPP data, or - if a brevet card has been provided - loss of the brevet card (regardless of how far into the ride a rider is) are grounds for disqualification.
+Each rider is responsible for seeing that proper verification has been secured at each checkpoint in the manner approved by the organizer.

 During hours of darkness or other low-light conditions, all riders must wear a reflective vest or some other device that clearly places significant reflective material on the front and back of the rider.
 During these times all riders will also wear a reflective ankle band around each ankle.
 (Due to their different seating position, recumbent riders may modify their reflective torso devices to show better from front and rear.)
 Other reflective devices on clothing, shoes, helmets, and machines are encouraged for increased safety - but they are extra and may not take the place of the minimum items listed above.
 Riders must review the RUSA reflective guide and are strongly encouraged to meet the recommended minimum standards for torso reflectivity described in that document.